Calebh101/About-This-PC/README.md

 - `About This PC`: Opens the main page.
 - `About This PC (Classic)`: Opens the "classic" page.
-- `Close`: Closes the most recent About This PC window.
+- `Close`: Closes the About This PC window that was interacted with last.
 - `Close All`: Closes all About This PC windows.
 - `Settings`: Opens the Settings window.
 - `Check For Updates`: Check GitHub for updates.